hobartprinting/prepress/README.md

 Utility to help fine tune, convert, measure coverage, or inspect files that will be sent to a press or printer.

 **Basic requirements**
-1. tcl/tk run time - running the script/app
+1. tcl/tk run time
+   - running the script/app
-2. Ghostscript - used in rastering separations from a pdf -
+2. Ghostscript
    - used in rastering  pdf,ps,eps to grayscale tiff separations in c m y k and spot color.
+   - used in converting postscript to pdf
+   - used in converting pdf to postscript
+   - used in converting pdf to grayscale pdf
+   - used in determining cmyk Ink Coverage of pdf or ps files
+     - and applying the coverage to a printer profile to calculate costs, or volume of ink
 3. Imagemagick

 Optional
 4. java 8 or above - used for inspection of pdf's using pdfbox
 5. potrace - for creating vectors